 "This was a broad project.
 They took it in stride and delivered a quality product, taking the extra time to make sure it was done properly."

-crlcup was a self funded startup from New York, USA.
-They provided a simple and prowerful way to interact with user groups.
-It did this by giving an email address (eg. firstname.lastname@example.org) to every group, a chat room for everyone in the group to hang out and a photo album.
+crlcup was a self-funded startup from New York, USA.
+They provided a simple and powerful way to interact with user groups.
+It did this by giving an email address (eg. firstname.lastname@example.org) to every group, a chat room for everyone in the group to hang out, and a photo album.

-Around mid 2013, around the time where Slack was first released, Mark had the vision of creating a platform for groups to communicate.
-After having issues with his running team for going out running he realized that a group chat would be good to communicate, and that other groups of people would benefit from this as well.
+Around mid-2013, around the time when Slack was first released, Mark had the vision of creating a platform for groups to communicate.
+After having issues with his running team for going out running he realized that a group chat would be good to communicate and that other groups of people would benefit from this as well.

-The solution consisted on a Ruby on Rails application powered with Faye, a publish-subscribe messaging system, which allowed us to build a reliable realtime messaging platform using websockets, a somewhat emerging technology at the time.
+The solution consisted of a Ruby on Rails application powered with Faye, a publish-subscribe messaging system, which allowed us to build a reliable real-time messaging platform using WebSockets, a somewhat emerging technology at the time.

 The application was completed and online in 2 months as agreed and soon started hosting different user groups that communicated using crclup.com.